Shazisaremi/Installations/README.md

 In this repository you can find installation approach for required library and packages for machine learning and data science projects.

+1. Install packages using command prompt

+From the start open the command prompt (cmd) and run `pip3 install <your package name>`

+2. Install packages in the jupyter-notebook

 We’re using Discussions as a place to connect with other members of our community.
 We hope that you:

 - Ask questions you’re wondering about.